CanePlayz/HDGraph.Core/README.md

-# HDGraph
+# HDGraph.Core

-## What is HDGraph?
+## What is HDGraph [.Core]?

+HDGraph.Core is a project which aims to update and modernize the original HDGraph.
+But what is this HDGraph?

 "HDG is a free tool allowing to graphically display the hard disk space usage.
 It shows all the directories and subdirectories of the hard drive on a single graph, allowing [you] to see the largest directories at a glance."
 -Quote from [HDGraph's documentation](https://hdgraph.sourceforge.net/doc/en/HDGraph.htm)

-HDGraph was originally created by Jean-Yves Laugel.
-It is hosted on [SourceForge](https://sourceforge.net/projects/hdgraph/) and was created with [SVN](https://subversion.apache.org/).
+HDGraph was originally created by Jean-Yves Laugel,  hosted on [SourceForge](https://sourceforge.net/projects/hdgraph/) and created with [SVN](https://subversion.apache.org/).
 It was last updated in 2015 with the release of version 1.5.1.

 ## What are the goals of this project?